How to choose a new career path: 6 tips to follow

 - Why do you want to work here?

 Switching career fields can be stressful.
 Try leaning into the process by:

 - Learning from rejections you may get from potential employers.

 - Asking for referrals or resume help from people you know.

 - Always searching and applying for new opportunities.

 Don’t box yourself into a specific industry or job title – you might sell yourself short!
 A new industry you’re not familiar with could offer exactly what you’re looking for.

 It can be challenging to know if your skills match a job description.
 Check out our blog on the five telltale signs that show you’re qualified for the job.

-Kylie started her Corporate Recruiting career at Schneider in 2021.
-In this role, she's responsible for bringing in successful Inside Sellers and Freight Brokers at the Dallas STM location.
+Kylie started her corporate recruiting career at Schneider in 2021.
+In this role, she's responsible for bringing in successful inside sellers and freight brokers to the Green Bay STM location.
 Kylie transitioned to recruiting after several years of working in sales in the home interiors industry.
 She enjoys thrifting, DIY projects and spending time on the lake with her husband and English bulldog mix.